Wendy Shiba

 Wendy earned her B.S. from Michigan State University and her J.D. from Temple University School of Law, where she graduated first in her class, served as Articles Editor of the Temple Law Review, and was a member of the Moot Court Board.

-• 2019 Warren Christopher Values Award from O’Melveny & Myers (for uncompromising excellence, distinctive leadership, and superior citizenship)
+• 2019 Warren Christopher Values Award from O’Melveny & Myers for uncompromising excellence, distinctive leadership, and superior citizenship

 • 2014 Diamond Award from Corporate Counsel Women of Color (CCWC’s highest award for professional excellence)

-• Member of 2010 Japanese American Leadership Delegation (one of thirteen delegates selected by the Ministry of Foreign Affairs of Japan from the highest levels of leadership and accomplishment in the U.S. private and public sectors); delegation trip included private meetings with preeminent leaders in the Japanese government (including the Prime Minister, Foreign Minister, and State Secretary); the Chairmen and CEOs of leading Japanese companies, and the U.S. Ambassador to Japan
+• 2010 Japanese American Leadership Delegation (one of thirteen delegates selected by the Ministry of Foreign Affairs of Japan from the highest levels of leadership and accomplishment in the U.S. private and public sectors); delegation trip included private meetings with preeminent leaders in the Japanese government (including the Prime Minister, Foreign Minister, and State Secretary); the Chairmen and CEOs of leading Japanese companies, and the U.S. Ambassador to Japan